 After being accepted into a dental school program, learners can expect to take courses in anatomy, periodontics, radiology, anesthesia and more.
 These programs also include a clinical aspect, allowing them to work under the supervision of a licensed Dentist.

-“School typical runs from 8 am to 5 pm for 4 days a week, and from 8 am to noon on Fridays,” London said.
+“School typical runs from 8 am to 5 pm for four days a week, and from 8 am to noon on Fridays,” London said.
 “The study hours and lab work will consume the rest of your life for the first two years of dental school.
 The course load is very difficult.”

 London added that in her case, this schooling period was especially challenging because she had given birth to her first child during her first year of dental school, and her second child during her fourth year.
 However, she remembers many educators being supportive of her endeavors.